NLilley/HTML5-Voice/server/README.md

 You should now be able to connect to the server over localhost using a HTML5 Browser.

 ##Make sure to build the static files for this project using the gulp script in the record module of this project.

+##Testing:

+To run tests using unittest, go to the server root directory and run the following command:

+>`python -m unittest discover`